Moosa1111/Moosa1111/README.md

 - 👋 Hi, I’m Moosa Choudhary.
-I am from Pakistan
+I am from Pakistan currently a senior of Computer Science at Judson University
-- 👀 I’m interested in learning Linux and software development
+- 👀 I’m interested in improving my skills and knowledge in different Operating Systems, Software development, Software Quality Assurance, Web/App Development, and Databases
-- 🌱 I’m currently learning Data Structure and Algorithms
+- 🌱 I’m currently learning Data Structure and Algorithms, Software design patterns, Computer Systems and Networks, and Cloud Computing
-- 📫 You can reach me on my email: musa123ch@gmail.com
+- 📫 You can reach me on my email: moosachoudhary7@gmail.com

 <!---
 Moosa1111/Moosa1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.